MES Architecture: System Layers and Hierarchy

 - Systems: MES Core.

-- Function: Execution, tracking, and reporting of production processes.
+- Function: Execution, tracking, and optimization of production processes.

 - Level 2: Supervisory Control